LouisAndreN/irregular-grid-townscaper/README.md

-# Irregular grid generation like Townscaper
+# Irregular Grid Generation like Townscaper

 Here is the Python code for a random generation of an irregular grid, used in the game Townscaper.
 It can be used as base for procedural generation of terrain with organic and realistic render.